cmm/nock/README.md

 your lisp in the system's directory (or `,cd` into it in `Slime`.
 You do use `Slime`, right?).

-1.5 If using ECL (for whatever reason) this helps: `(compile-file #p"nock.asd" :load t)`
+1.5.
+If using ECL (for whatever reason) this helps: `(compile-file #p"nock.asd" :load t)`

 2. `(ql:quickload "nock")`

 3. `(named-readtables:in-readtable nock:spec-readtable)`.
 Sort of a
-mouthful, but only needed to be issued once at the beginning of the session.`
+mouthful, but only needs to be issued once at the beginning of the session.`

 4. `/[7 [[4 5] [6 14 15]]] ;let's try this!`